This post may contain affiliate links. Read our affiliate disclosure here.

 The good news is that there are also risk factors that can be changed.
 In other words, there are medication-free, natural remedies that you can incorporate into your lifestyle to reduce your risk of macular degeneration.

-Here I list 6 natural macular degeneration remedies and supplements that can help prevent and reduce your risk of AMD blindness.
-Remember, these should complement, not replace, your existing treatments for macular degeneration.
+In this post, I list 6 natural macular degeneration remedies and supplements that can help reduce your risk of macular degeneration.

 1. Avoid cigarette smoke to reduce toxins